 What is casarecce?

-This pasta is easily found in the pasta aisle and is often on sale in my local grocery store.
-But, you can also buy authentic Italian casarecee pasta from (affiliate link) Amazon!
+This pasta is easily found in the pasta aisle and is often on sale in my local grocery stores.
+But, you can also buy a good quality Italian casarecce pasta from (affiliate link) Amazon!

 Broccoli vs Broccolini vs Broccolini Rabe (Rapini)